 This ensaïmada recipe was adapted from a recipe posted on El Aderezo, a cooking blog associated with El Norte de Castilla newspaper in Spain, and follows the traditional preparation.
 Plan to start the recipe the day before as it is best to allow the ensaïmadas to rise overnight.

 Mix the yeast with lukewarm milk in a glass measuring cup until dissolved.
 Place half of the flour into a large mixing bowl.
 Gradually pour in the milk-yeast mixture while stirring.
 Mix until the ingredients form a dough.
 Cover bowl with plastic wrap and place in a warm spot.
 Allow rising until the dough has doubled in size, approximately 1 hour.
 While the dough is rising, remove the eggs from the refrigerator to come to room temperature.

 Once the dough has risen, add the eggs to the dough, one at a time.
 Use a large spoon or your hands to incorporate the eggs into the dough.
 Then, add the sugar and stir until the dough absorbs the sugar.
 Mix in the remaining flour, kneading the sticky dough with your hands for 4 to 5 minutes, until the dough forms a ball.
 Cover tightly with plastic wrap and allow to rise 30 to 45 minutes.

 Lightly flour a board that is approximately 24-inches square.
 Using a rolling pin, roll out the dough very thin.
 It should stretch to cover the board.
 Using your hands, rub the vegetable shortening on the top of the dough.

-Heat your oven to 350 F (180 C).
-Bake for 12 to 15 minutes on the center rack, until browned on top.
-Allow to cool for 10 to 15 minutes, then sprinkle with powdered sugar and enjoy!
+Pre-heat your oven to 350 F / 180 C. Bake for 12 to 15 minutes on the center rack, until browned on top.
+Allow to cool for 10 to 15 minutes, then sprinkle with powdered sugar.
+Enjoy!